swiftlang/swift/docs/SIL.rst

   A *loadable aggregate type* is a tuple or struct type that is loadable.

-* *Address-only types* are value types for which the compiler cannot access a full concrete representation:
+- *Address-only types* are restricted value types for which the compiler cannot access a full concrete representation:

   * Resilient value types
   * Fragile struct or tuple types that contain resilient types as elements at any depth